yjmark/Remote-sensing/assignments/HW4.md

 # MUSA 650 Homework 4: EuroSAT Land Use and Land Cover Classification using Deep Learning

 In this homework, we will build off of the lessons from last homework.
 Your task is to implement deep learning models to solve a typical problem in satellite imaging using a benchmark dataset.
-The homework was designed to make you work on increasingly more complex models.
-We hope that the homework will be very helpful to improve your skills and knowledge in deep learning!

 You are responsible for figuring out the code independently and may refer to tutorials, code examples, or use AI support, but **please cite all sources**.